Sonoma County Court Records

 Sonoma County Probate Court Records

-The Probate Division of the Sonoma County Superior Court administers decedents’ estates, wills, trusts, guardianships of minors, conservatorships of adults, and mental health commitments.
+The Probate Division administers decedents' estates, wills, trusts, guardianships of minors, conservatorships of adults, and mental health commitments.
 Probate hearings are typically held in Courtroom 23 at the Civil and Family Law Courthouse, 3055 Cleveland Avenue, Santa Rosa.
 Probate filing is handled at the Probate Window in the same building, opposite Courtroom 18.

 Searching Probate Records